mattmakai/fullstackpython.com/source/content/pages/07-web-development/14-mako.markdown

 ## Mako resources
 * [Exploring Mako](https://beachcoder.wordpress.com/2007/05/11/exploring-mako/)
   explains a bit about the template engines Myghty and Mason, which influenced Mako's design.
-The post then shows a few basic examples for how to use Mako.
+The post then shows a few basic examples of how to use Mako.

 * [Configuration Templates with Python and Mako](https://codingnetworker.com/2016/01/configuration-templates-python-mako/) shows some basic situations for how to use Mako in an example project.